ConstantKrieg/PageRank/README.md

 Implementation of the PageRank algorithm with Java

 ## How to run project
-An executaböe .jar file can be downloaded [here](https://github.com/ConstantKrieg/PageRank/raw/master/pagerank-1.0-SNAPSHOT.jar)
+An executable .jar file can be downloaded [here](https://github.com/ConstantKrieg/PageRank/raw/master/pagerank-1.0-SNAPSHOT.jar)

 [Gradle](https://gradle.org) is needed for this project to run.